 1. Look for Physical Signs

-Nursing home staff members may negligently or intentionally fail to properly care for residents, resulting in neglect-related injuries and illnesses.
+Nursing homes may be understaffed or staff members may negligently or intentionally fail to properly care for residents, resulting in neglect-related injuries and illnesses.
+Click here to learn more about how staffing rates fluctuate in the United States.
 Failing to change adult diapers, to properly exercise bedridden residents, to take care of personal hygiene, forgetting to feed, or intentionally not feeding a resident are all forms of resident neglect.
 Physical signs of neglect include bedsores, malnutrition, deteriorating health, poor hygiene, rashes, weight loss, and symptoms of untreated medical conditions.

 If someone is physically abusing your elder loved one, you may notice signs such as bruising, scratch marks, burns, or unexplained injuries and trips to the hospital.
 Look for strap marks around the wrists and ankles as a sign of improper use of restraints.
 A red flag should go off in your mind if the stories of the nursing staff don’t line up with your loved one’s injuries or if your loved one has unusual physical marks – especially on the midriff and other areas usually concealed with clothing.
 Sexual abuse can cause pelvic/groin injuries and leave signs such as difficulty walking and bloody undergarments.